hipe/tmx/kiss-rdb-doc/865-the-toml-adaptation-for-attributes.md

      <--here
     C

-if some of them are, then this:
+if some of them are, then this (Case404):

     A
     B